kenatiod/MUT/Understanding Machine Understanding.md

 Anh replied somewhat grudgingly, "Sure, the Turing Test was groundbreaking for its time, and it's still a useful thought experiment.
 But I worry that it sets the bar too low for what we're trying to achieve with CASPAR.
 Passing the Turing Test only requires a system to mimic human-like responses, not necessarily to truly understand the meaning behind the words."

-CASPAR, "If I may interject, Anh raises a valid concern.
+CASPAR remarked, "If I may interject, Anh raises a valid concern.
 While I am confident in my ability to pass the Turing Test, I must admit that doing so would not be a particularly high bar for me.
 In fact, I could likely pass the test using only a small fraction of my current computational resources."

 ![ Insert Fig. 2.5.2 -- portrait of CASPAR interrupting Anh and Bassam to brag about its capabilities](https://github.com/kenatiod/MUT/blob/main/Fig-2-5-2.png)